0 Part Course |

 Generation, Revenue and Operating Costs

-Having dealt with operating costs in a generic context, it is proposed to adapt it to a financial model for power generation project, since power generation is the largest sector to use project financing structures.
+Having dealt with operating costs in a generic context, it's proposed to adapt it to a financial model for power generation projects, since power generation is the largest sector to use project financing structures.

 Practical 4

-• implementing the model to Free Cash Flow stage;
+• Implementing the model in the Free Cash Flow stage

 Financing

-Because the bank is active across all sectors, a number of different financing worksheets will be encountered.
-We review each and then implement them in a series of practicals.
+Because the bank is active across all sectors, many different financing worksheets will be encountered.
+Each is reviewed and implemented in a series of practicals.

 Practicals 5++